Your Parrot’s Top Ten Health Hazards

 Some parrot cages are designed as art objects rather than practical, safe living quarters.
 Parrot cages must never have crevices or wire rods that form openings that gradually narrow in width.
 Birds often become wedged in these crevices.
 The same applies to their toys and perches.

-Perches that are too narrow in diameter for a particular sized parrot lead to arthritic foot and leg problems, tendonitis, corns and foot ulcers (bumble foot).
+Perches that are too narrow in diameter for a particular sized parrot lead to arthritic foot and leg problems, tendinitis, corns and foot ulcers (bumble foot).
 Perches that are too smooth or that retain moisture are also unsuitable for parrots.

 #5 Aggression From Other Pets And Other Parrots